🧠 Interrupts in 8085 Microprocessor – Explained with Diagram, Priority Table

 The Polling routine is a simple program that keeps a check on the occurrences of interrupts.

-The polling routine will first transfer the status of the I/O port to the accumulator and then checks the content of the accumulator to determine if the service request bit is set.
+The polling routine will first transfer the status of the I/O port to the accumulator and then check the content of the accumulator to determine if the service request bit is set.

 Interrupts